Majkl-J/Overthrow-Advanced/README.md

-# Overthrow Plus
+# Overthrow Advanced
-Overthrow Plus is a rework of the original Overthrow mission created by armazac @ https://github.com/ArmaOverthrow/Overthrow
+Overthrow Advanced is a rework of Overthrow Plus, which is a rework of the original Overthrow mission created by armazac @ https://github.com/ArmaOverthrow/Overthrow

 ![image](https://cloud.githubusercontent.com/assets/19246239/17642726/b268a4da-6194-11e6-850a-8951aed0f930.png)

 # Overthrow
-A dynamic and persistent revolution campaign mod for ARMA 3 Apex
+A dynamic and persistent revolution campaign mod for ARMA 3 Apex (and Altis aswell)

 # Current Features
 * GTA-inspired wanted/stealth system